 Understanding Wood Moisture Content

-Equilibrium Moisture Content
+Equilibrium Moisture Content (EMC)

-Permanent Settlement – Wood Moisture Meters
+How Wood Moisture Meters Can Help

 Woodworkers can utilize moisture meters to nurture those cherished wood projects to moisture equilibrium.

-Inspectors can detect moisture variations in several building materials, wood included.
-Moisture meters have evolved with technology so that users can measure and observe a material’s MC quickly and easily regularly.
+Moisture meters have evolved with the advances in technology over the years so that users can measure and observe a material’s MC quickly, easily, and consistently.

-Ironically, the one wild card in the deck is human frailty.
 Wood manufacturers invest millions in MC measurement and management during the wood production process: kilns, in-line MC systems, and handheld MC spot-checks by the hundreds.
 Industry professionals understand that quality control begins with the arrival of green timber at the mill.

 However, too many builders and consumers presume that the quality control imperative is permanently assured by the lumber kiln drying process.
 Wrong.